trema/testfirst-trema/iteration3/iteration3.md

 	    network {
 	      # ...
 	    }.run(RepeaterHub) {
-	      # スイッチ 0xabc から packet_in メッセージが一度だけ届くはず
+	      # Expectation:
+	      #  packet_in message from 0xabc should be delivered to
+	      #  the controller only once
 	      controller("RepeaterHub").should_receive(:packet_in).with do |dpid, m|
 	        dpid.should == 0xabc
 	      end